disneystreaming/weaver-test/docs/funsuite.md

 title: Pure tests
 ---

-If your tests don't perform and effects, you can use a simplified interface `FunSuite`, which comes with a single `test` method and does not allow effectful tests.
+If your tests do not require any capability provided by effect-types, you can use a simplified interface `FunSuite`, which comes with a single `test` method and does not allow effectful tests.

 Tests in `FunSuite` are executed sequentially and without the performance overhead of effect